potto216/wps-examples/usecase/llm_rag_ml/llm_guided_stat_analyst_design.md

 - operates on pre-extracted Parquet tables (or synthetic demo tables),
 - sends the LLM only small, LLM-friendly context (schemas + a small slice of summary/catalog data),
 - executes analysis locally with a small allow-listed plan format.
+- sends the results back to the LLM for analysis and final report generation

 ---